 For more than six years now I’ve been wearing their Climacool boat shoes, not just on the water, but when I go for a bike ride too and want my feet to stay cool.
 I love the lacing system (nothing to tie), the water draining, and obviously the durability.
 I’ve also got a pair of Climacool flip-flops with drain holes that I’ve got to toss soon because they’re so compressed from heavy use and unfortunately they don’t make them anymore.
 They do make some massaging slides water shoes that look nice though.

 This is a Climalite hoody that wicks sweat and keeps you dry, plus it has a pocket where you can keep some cash, keys, or credit card.
 I’m not as buff as this model, so I’ll let you look at it on his bod instead of mine.
-This retails for $64, but as I write this it’s $52 at Backcountry.
+This retails for $64, but it looks to be already hitting the clearance racks, so watch for a sale.
+(Update – in 2023, I’m still packing this hoodie sometimes.)

 The last couple times I went skiing I wore one of their heavy-duty jackets that was waterproof on the outside, then had a puffy removable jacket on the inside.
 I stayed toasty warm all the time.
 They make a lot of good-looking, less bulky jackets though that are more form-fitting if you want your shape to show on the slopes or the winter sidewalks—for men and women.
 See the jacket selection here: men or women.

 Nobody will ever call the Adidas return policy generous: it’s only for 30 days, the item has to be unused, and it has to be purchased direct from their own website.
+This is no Tilley Hats when it comes to standing behind the products.
 Thankfully their pricing makes up for this a bit: you won’t see $650 jackets or $200 pants like you do with Arc’teryx or Helly Hansen.
 Most jackets come in under $200 and a lot of their shoes list for less than $100.

 See more posts on my favorite travel gear here.